scrivo/highlight.php/README.md

 Alternatively you can use the automatic detection mode, which highlights your code with the language the library thinks is best.

 > **Warning:** You must supply a list of languages that the `Highlighter` will pick from.
 This occurs in a brute force fashion and the language with the most accurate result will be selected.
 This is extremely inefficient as you supply more languages and may not always be 100% accurate.
+>
+> It is highly recommended you explicitly choose the language or limit the number of languages to automatically detect to reduce the number of inaccuracies.

 ```php
 $hl = new Highlight\Highlighter();